CHAPTER I

 §.
 7

-1. creating scholarship programs, providing support to educational programs improving the quality of education and providing equal educational opportunities, as well as promoting talented and exceptionally gifted children and young people,
+1. creating scholarship programs, providing support for educational initiatives aimed at improving the quality of teaching, as well as programs promoting equal educational opportunities, nurturing talents and exceptional abilities of children and youth,

-2. supporting corporate social responsibility initiatives, including financial support to employee volunteering,
+2. supporting corporate social responsibility initiatives, including financial support for employee volunteering, particularly volunteering related to the organization of sports-related activities,

-3. providing support to associations and foundations for reforming economic and entrepreneurship education in order to adapt it to the needs of market economy,
+3. providing support to associations and foundations working toward the reform of economic education and entrepreneurship training to better align it with the needs of market economy,

 4. purchasing specialized equipment for the public good,

-5. financing, on behalf of the Founder, an annual award for outstanding accomplishments in the theory of economics and finance established in 1995,
+5. funding, on behalf of the Founder, the annual awards for outstanding accomplishments in the theory of economics and finance established in 1995,

-6. participating, on behalf of the Founder, in the work of other foundations and associations,
+6. participating, on behalf of the Founder, in the activities of other foundations and associations,

-7. providing support to particularly worthy educational endeavours in the area of culture with special emphasis on music and cultural heritage,
+7. supporting particularly valuable educational activities in the field of culture and cultural heritage,

-8. providing support, in consultation with the Founder, to local and regional initiatives to the effect stated in article 6.
+8. providing support, in consultation with the Founder, to local and regional initiatives aligned with the goals specified in §.
+6.

 §.
 8

-1. To achieve its objectives the Foundation may cooperate with other institutions, organizations and persons.
-This cooperation may assume the nature of organizational support, project financing, partial or full assistance in obtaining required funds from other sources.
+1. In order to achieve its goals, the Foundation may cooperate with other institutions, organizations, and persons.
+Such cooperation may include organizational support, partial or full financing of a project, or assistance in obtaining necessary funds from other sources.

 CHAPTER III